SanjayaKumarSahoo/advanced-regression-assignment/README.md

 # Conclusions

-Please see the notebook for more detailed insights.
+Please refer to the notebook for further elaboration.

 1. The predictor that holds the utmost significance is `GrLivArea`.
 2. The most prominent variables are easily understandable.